n1999ck/JavaScriptProjectCode/README.md

 Let’s get acquainted with some tools by making another web page, this time using some new tools.
 We will be using Node.js, npm, Axios, React, and the Metropolitan Museum API.

+Node.js is an engine for running JavaScript locally - that is, outside of the browser.
+Node Package Manager - npm - helps manage all the tools (packages) you install for your application.

+React is a library for creating user interfaces.
+We're using it today because it's relatively easy to get started with using create-react-app.

 1. Install Node.js, which includes npm, by following [this link](https://nodejs.org/en/download).
-2. Create a project folder named `ArtShow` and enter the directory.
+2. Create a project folder named `day3FirstSteps` and enter the directory.
 3. We'll start with a "Hello World."
 Create a file called `helloWorld.js`, then copy/paste the following code into it:

       ```jsx